rmirma/DataEng2025/README.md

 ## 4. Data Architecture

+The project follows a medallion architecture with bronze, silver (not implemented), and gold layers.

+- **Bronze Layer**: Raw data ingestion from APIs and files into ClickHouse tables (voting, weather).
+- **Gold Layer**: Transformed and aggregated data using dbt, including fact and dimension tables with data quality tests.
+- **Metadata Management**: Tables registered in OpenMetadata for governance and discovery.

 <img width="580" height="652" alt="image" src="https://github.com/user-attachments/assets/03ad6263-9ecc-4fc6-918a-fb6611897d9e" />

 ### Data Quality Checks
+- **dbt Tests**: Implemented in `dbt_project/models/gold/schema.yml`
+  - Not null on foreign keys in fact table (VotingType, WeatherId, Date in FactVoting)
+  - Unique on surrogate keys in dimension tables (Date, VotingType, WeatherId)
+  - Additional not null test on VotingId
 - Each `VotingId` should have **101 records** in `FactVotingMember` table.
 - **Uniqueness checks** for primary keys of each table:
   - `VotingId` in `FactVoting`